TBD54566975/technical-steering-committee/charters/tbdex-working-group.md

 ## Coordination
 This group favors document-driven coordination, documenting communications and decisions.
 The group will be facilitated via the Technical Steering Comittee and the set of repositories specific to each of the work items and deliverables listed above, making use of GitHub Issues and a common GitHub project for the entire Working Group's corpus.

 The Working Group will closely collaborate with the Web5 Working Group to ensure alignment and support for the tbDEX protocol and requirements.
-Similarly, the Working Group will coordinate closely with the Rust Working Group for the uptake of a Rust Core throughout the Web5 SDKs.
+Similarly, the Working Group will coordinate closely with the Rust Working Group for the uptake of a Rust Core throughout the tbDEX SDKs.
 Coordination will surface through the TSC, associated GitHub repositories, and communication tools (Slack, Discord).

 ## Communication